hayj/Markdown2HTML/README.md

 ## Details

-You can find the default css used in `md2html/style-templates/style.css`.
+You can find the default css file used in `md2html/style-templates/style.css`.